seomastermind/bulk-image-watermark-process/README.md

 ## Usage

 1. Upload an image by dragging and dropping it into the upload area.
-2. Select the content type (text or image) for the watermark.
+2. Select the watermark's content type (text or image).
 3. Customize:
    - For text: Adjust font size, color, and styles.
    - For images: Resize and position the watermark image.
-4. Use the **live preview** panel to see changes in real-time.
+4. Use the **live preview** panel to see changes in real time.
 5. Click "Export" to save the final image.
 6. Use the **Reset** button to clear all changes and start again.